mruben/binaural-vr/README.md

+This VR application is based on sound viewing and sound morphology handling in a virtual environment.
+The user is able to see and to handle a virtual object which synchronized image and sound.
+A visual property (shape, color, location) is synchronized with a sound attribute (pitch, tone modulation, location).
+It uses a part of Hoa library (MAX/MSP objects destined to high order ambisonic sound reproduction) to spatialize sound.

-To test this VR experience you need:
+# To test this VR experience you need:
 * HTC Vive
 * headphones
 * Touch Designer 0.99